drewm27/speakerrankings/small-medium-size.md

 For running karaoke, check out [Karaoke Setups](/karaoke-setups/)

+There are 109 speakers ranked on this page

 **Use your browser's search feature to search for speakers on this page.**

 ### #1 [Earfun Uboom L](https://www.amazon.com/Bluetooth-EarFun-Portable-Waterproof-Dustproof/dp/B0B1PJ5SQ7/ref=sr_1_1_sspa?&_encoding=UTF8&tag=rankingspea01-20&linkCode=ur2&linkId=6bd8a99706ada30aac69c16ed0df896c&camp=1789&creative=9325): $50 after clipped coupon and coupon UBOOMLWC on the checkout page